Semantic Communications with Variable-Length Coding for Extended Reality: Variable-length semantic and channel coding

 Simultaneously, $R(X)$ will be quantified by Eq. (\ref{equ:1}) to get $Q(X)$.
 After that, a mask tensor, $M(X) \in \mathcal{R}^{H_{2}\times W_{2} \times N}$, is calculated, where each mask vector in the spatial dimension of $M(X)$ is generated using Eq. (\ref{equ:3}).
 Next, we will conduct an element-wise multiplication operation between $M(X)$ and $Y$, and discard symbols at locations in which the mask value is $0$.
 Finally, the rest symbols will be reshaped into a vector $Z$.

 After encoding, the symbol vector $Z$ will be transmitted to the decoder via noisy channels.
 Simultaneously, $Q(x)$ will be transmitted in an error-free way.
 The bit length of $Q(x)$ will be $H_{2}W_{2}\log_{2}(L)$.
 Considering the spatial size of the original image $HW$, the bit rate for this error-free transmission link will be $H_{2}W_{2}\log_{2}(L)/HW$ bits per pixel (bpp), which must be set as a small value to reduce the transmission costs for this error-free side link.
-In our methods, we set $L=64$, $H_{2}=\frac{H}{16}$, and $W_{2}=\frac{W}{16}$, resulting in $0.0234$ bpp.
+In our methods, we set $L={{16}}$, $H_{2}=\frac{H}{16}$, and $W_{2}=\frac{W}{16}$, resulting in ${{0.0156}}$ bpp.
 Also, as this is an error-free link, entropy coding can be used to further decrease the bit rates of transmitting $Q(x)$.
-We adopt Huffman coding and reduce the bit rates to $0.0209\sim 0.0232$\footnote{As we do not introduce an extra loss to explicitly reduce the entropy of $Q(x)$, the rate reduction brought by entropy coding is not significant.
-We will consider it in our future work.}.

 At the decoder side, $Q(x)$ will guide the process of reshaping the received symbol vector $\hat{Z}$ back to a 3D tensor of shape $(H_{2},W_{2},N)$.
 Zero-padding is applied in this process to pixels that are discarded at the encoder side.
 After getting zero-padded symbols $P$, a SCD will reconstruct the 2D/3D semantic information, $\hat{X}$.